XeraRequiem/Microsoft-Office-365-Scripts/README.md

 # Microsoft Office 365 Scripts
-Standardizes the services under specific license.
-If the user doesn’t have the license, then the user is given license with the standard set of services enabled.
+Standardizes the services under specific licenses.
+If the user doesn’t have a license, then the user is given that license with the standard set of services enabled.
+Any combination of the 8 licenses can be standardized by including the corresponding switches.
 Standard set of services is given by McKinstry IT and is embedded within the script.
-To change the standard, change the hash table of enabled services within corresponding script.
+To change the standard, change the hash table of enabled services within the script.
+Note: Only 1 CRM license and 1 PSTN license can be enabled at a time.

 To Use Script:
 1. Open script in any text editor.